 The starting point of this work was to notice that this argument could be adapted to the setting of coarse Lipschitz maps between Banach spaces $X$ and $Y$.
 This space of functions is a vector space on which a natural semi-norm is given by the Lipschitz constant at infinity of a coarse Lipschitz map.
 It is then natural to work with the corresponding quotient space that we shall denote $CL(X,Y)$.

-In section \ref{clm} we introduce these basics definitions as well as the analogue of Godefroy's definition for norm attaining coarse Lipschitz maps.
+In section \ref{clm} we introduce these basic definitions as well as the analogue of Godefroy's definition for norm attaining coarse Lipschitz maps.

-In section \ref{cle} we define the notion of coarse Lipschitz equivalent Banach spaces, or quasi-isometric Banach spaces in the terminology introduced by M. Gromov in \cite{Gr}.
-In Proposition \ref{CLE}, we gather some characterizations of the coarse Lipschitz equivalence that were essentially known.
+In section \ref{cle} we define the notion of coarse Lipschitz equivalent Banach spaces, or quasi-isometric Banach spaces in the terminology introduced by M. Gromov in \cite{Gromov1987}.
+In Proposition \ref{CLE}, we gather some characterizations of the coarse Lipschitz equivalence between Banach spaces that were essentially known.
 In particular we describe the link with the notion of net equivalence of Banach spaces.
-We also insist on the existence of continuous representative of coarse Lipschitz equivalences.
+We also insist on the existence of continuous representatives of coarse Lipschitz equivalences.
 This will be crucial in our further use of the Gorelik principle.

 In section \ref{completeness} we address the question of the completeness of our normed quotient space $CL(X,Y)$.
 In Proposition \ref{complete} we give a sufficient condition for $CL(X,Y)$ to be complete.
 We also describe situations when the coarse Lipschitz equivalences can be viewed as an open subset of our quotient space.